SHSharkar/MCP-Mathematics/README.md

 ## Contributing

-We welcome contributions that maintain our high standards for code quality.
-When contributing:
+We welcome contributions that keep our high standards for code quality.
+When you contribute:

 - Write clean, comment-free production code
-- Include comprehensive type annotations
+- Include complete type annotations
-- Add thorough test coverage for new features
+- Add complete test coverage for new features
 - Maintain a clean, logical git history

 ## Acknowledgments

-MCP Mathematics builds upon the Model Context Protocol (MCP) specification developed by Anthropic, extending it with production-ready mathematical capabilities designed for professional deployments.
+MCP Mathematics is built on the Model Context Protocol (MCP) specification developed by Anthropic, extending it with production-ready mathematical capabilities designed for professional use.